datakurre/collective.recipe.nix/README.rst

    $ nix-shell --run buildout

-Now you should be able to run zest.releaser with:
+Now you should be able to run zest.releaser with recommended plugins with:

 .. code:: bash